Garden of Reflection Opens in Moat Park

 A Garden of Reflection in Moat Park has been established opposite the Ulster Hospital in Dundonald by Lisburn & Castlereagh City Council.

-Funded by the council and the Lisburn & Castlereagh City Council PEACE IV Partnership under the Shared Space & Services theme this dedicated area provides a safe space for people to take time out to reflect and relax.
+Funded by the council, the Dundonald Historical Cultural Society and the Lisburn & Castlereagh City Council PEACE IV Partnership under the Shared Space & Services theme this dedicated area provides a safe space for people to take time out to reflect and relax.

 Alderman James Tinsley, Chairman of the council’s Leisure & Community Development Committee, speaking at the opening, said: “The council is delighted to see the Garden of Reflection completed and it looks fantastic.
 The Ulster Hospital is just across the road and we wanted to provide a dedicated area for hospital staff and patients’ families to take some time out of their busy day or stressful situation.